-Life-like replicas of several invasive plants are now available: garlic mustard, perennial pepperweed, purple loosestrife, saltcedar, spotted knapweed, yellow starthistle, leafy spurge, and Dalmatian toadflax produced by the Center for Invasive Plant Management.
+Life-like replicas of several invasive plants are available from the Center for Invasive Species Management (CISM), including garlic mustard, perennial pepperweed, purple loosestrife, saltcedar, spotted knapweed, yellow starthistle, leafy spurge, and Dalmatian toadflax.
 All can be ordered by the box (12 stems) or as part of an educational or display bouquet.

 Interactive Weed Identification Database - created by Mark Renz, University of Wisconsin, the database contains 280 of the most common weeds/invasive plants found in agricultural, urban, and natural settings in Wisconsin.
-At the website, click on the Weed ID Tool in the left column.
 The database is organized to ask questions about the unknown plant, and, based on the user's input, the website will produce a list of plants (scientific and common names) along with thumbnail images that match the information entered.

-Also, The Renz lab at the University of Wisconsin-Madison Agronomy Department and UW-Extension is pleased to present a series of videos for the identification of invasive plants.
-These videos can be found at the new UW-Extension Weed Science website:
+The University of Wisconsin-Madison Agronomy Department and UW-Extension has created a series of videos for the identification of invasive plants.
+These videos can be found at the new UW-Extension Weed Science website.
+Current species covered include

 Center for Aquatic and Invasive Plants - fact sheets, images, invasive plant management plans, invasive plant recognition cards, and identification videos.

 Water garden information developed by the Minnesota Department of Natural Resources targeting consumers & retailers

 MIPN compiled a listing of invasive plant books, posters, videos, CDs, & websites.
 Download a PDF of this comprehensive listing to discover more available resources.